Logarithmic laws and unique ergodicity: Complexes and interval exchange maps

 \section{Complexes and interval exchange maps}

 Two saddle connections are \textbf{disjoint} if they overlap at most at their endpoints. \begin{defin} A \emph{complex} of $(X,\omega)$ is a closed subset of the surface whose boundary is a union of disjoint saddle connections.
 If a simply connected region is bounded by a triangle made up of saddle connections in the complex, then the region is in the complex.
-If every saddle connection of a complex $K$ on a surface $(X,\omega)$ has length at most $\epsilon$ then we say $K$ is an $\epsilon$-complex. \end{defin} \begin{defin} The \emph{level} of a complex is the number of saddle connections in the complex. \end{defin}
+If a complex $\mathfrak{C}$ on a surface $(X,\omega)$ can be triangulated so that every saddle connection in the triangulation has length at most $\epsilon$ then we say $\mathfrak{C}$ is an $\epsilon$-complex. \end{defin} Let $(X,\omega)$ be a flat surface.
+We say a subcomplex $\mathfrak{C}$ is an $(A,h)$ -subcomplex if its area is at most $A$ and the boundary of its interior has horizontal component at least $h$. \begin{defin} The \emph{level} of a complex is the number of saddle connections in the complex. \end{defin}